MichaelCurrin/auto-commit-msg/docs/conventional-commits.md

-# Conventional commits
+# Conventional Commits

-Info on the Conventional Commit standard and how it is applied in this project.
+Info on the Conventional Commits standard and how it is applied in this project.

 ## Resources